sebabelmar/react-expensify/README.md

 * Using campground.html as index.html
 * Using Webpack + Babel:
-  * JSX as React production code in order to do not have to write DOM elemnts like this:
+  * JSX as React production code in order to do not have to write DOM elements like this:
     ```javascript
       React.createElement('div', null,
         React.createElement('h1', null, 'Camp Features'),